flowersw/tweatwell/README.md

 Tweatwell has a dual license.
 You may use either GPL or a commercial license.
 You may use this software for free under the GPL for educational and non-profit activities only.
-If you want to use this software, its direvative works, for commercial purposes you must use the commercial license agreement.
+If you want to use this software, or it's derivative works, for commercial purposes, you must use the commercial license agreement.
 The commercial license comes with support and allows greater freedoms than the GPL.